 Comprehensive User Support

-A special team at the SSC helps researchers optimize the performance and energy efficiency of their programs.
+A special team at the SCC helps researchers optimize the performance and energy efficiency of their programs.
 With the Job Performance Monitoring System, they can display and analyze program runtime parameters such as energy consumption or CPU and GPU utilization.

 Details about KIT Center Information · Systems · Technologies (KCIST)